"""

 # This specifically catches HTTP errors like 404, 500, etc.

-logger.error(f"Validation failed for DOI {doi}.
+logger.exception(f"Validation failed for DOI {doi}.
 URL <{res}> returned HTTP {e.code}: {e.reason}")

 # Re-raise the specific HTTPError so the caller can handle it